-Issue: Compliance - Grievance Procedure (5 Day Rule); Ruling Date: February 15, 2019; Ruling No. 2019-4860; Agency: Department of Corrections; Outcome: Grievant Not in Compliance.
-February 15, 2019 Ruling No. 2019-4860 Page 2
+Issue: Compliance - Grievance Procedure (5-Day Rule); Ruling Date: March 8, 2019; Ruling No. 2019-4869; Agency: Department of Corrections; Outcome: Grievant Not in Compliance.

+March 8, 2019 Ruling No. 2019-4869 Page 2

+COMMONWEALTH of VIRGINIA Department of Human Resource Management Office of Equal Employment and Dispute Resolution

+COMPLIANCE RULING

-COMMONWEALTH of VIRGINIA Department of Human Resource Management Office of Equal Employment and Dispute Resolution COMPLIANCE RULING In the matter of the Department of Corrections Ruling Number 2019-4860 February 15, 2019 The Department of Corrections (the agency) has requested a compliance ruling from the Office of Equal Employment and Dispute Resolution ("EEDR") at the Department of Human Resource Management in relation to the grievant's April 23, 2018 grievance.
+In the matter of the Department of Corrections Ruling Number 2019-4869 March 8, 2019

+The Department of Corrections (the agency) has requested a compliance ruling from the Office of Equal Employment and Dispute Resolution ("EEDR") at the Department of Human Resource Management in relation to the grievant's July 15, 2018 grievance.
 The agency alleges that the grievant has failed to comply with the time limits set forth in the grievance procedure for advancing or concluding her grievance.

+FACTS

-FACTS On or about April 23, 2018, the grievant initiated a grievance with the agency.
-On or about May 30, 2018, the agency sent the grievant its third step response to the grievance.
-On January 7, 2019, the agency sent a letter of noncompliance to the grievant, via U.S. Mail, indicating that the agency had not received a response from her and would request closure of the grievance if she did not respond within five workdays of receipt of the letter.1 Finally, on February 6, 2019, the agency requested a compliance ruling from EEDR regarding the April 23, 2018 grievance.
-DISCUSSION The grievance procedure requires both parties to address procedural noncompliance through a specific process.2 That process assures that the parties first communicate with each other about the noncompliance, and resolve any compliance problems voluntarily, without EEDR's involvement.
-Specifically, the party claiming noncompliance must notify the other party in writing and allow five workdays for the opposing party to correct any noncompliance.3 If the opposing party fails to correct the noncompliance ruling from EEDR, who may in turn order the party to correct the noncompliance or, in cases of substantial noncompliance, render a decision against the noncomplying party on any qualifiable issue.
-When an EEDR ruling finds that either party to a grievance is in noncompliance, the ruling will (i) order the noncomplying party to correct its noncompliance within a specified time period, and (ii) provide that if the 1 The mailing of correspondence, properly addressed and stamped, raises a presumption of receipt of the correspondence by the addressee.
+On or about July 15, 2018, the grievant initiated a grievance with the agency.
+On or about October 5, 2018, the agency states that it sent the grievant its third step response to the grievance.1 On January 16, 2019, the agency sent a letter of noncompliance to the grievant, via U.S. Mail, indicating that the agency had not received a response from her and would request closure of the grievance if she did not respond within five workdays of receipt of the letter.2 Finally, on February 19, 2019, the agency requested a compliance ruling from EEDR regarding the July 15, 2018 grievance.

+DISCUSSION

+The grievance procedure requires both parties to address procedural noncompliance through a specific process.3 That process assures that the parties first communicate with each other about the noncompliance, and resolve any compliance problems voluntarily, without EEDR's involvement.
+Specifically, the party claiming noncompliance must notify the other party in writing and allow five workdays for the opposing party to correct any noncompliance.4 If the opposing party fails to correct the noncompliance within this five-day period, the party

+1 The agency has provided a copy of the third step response itself, but no indication that the grievance form was completed at that step.
+While the completion of the grievance form is a necessary step, the lack of a copy of that document at this stage does not impact our ruling in this case.
+EEDR reached out to the grievant directly to determine her intentions and received no response.
+(Notes) Further, as discussed below, the grievant has been sent a noncompliance letter, so it follows that if she intends to still pursue this grievance, she has received ample notice of what steps she must complete to do so through correspondence from the agency and this ruling.

+2 The mailing of correspondence, properly addressed and stamped, raises a presumption of receipt of the correspondence by the addressee.
 E.g., Washington v.
 Anderson, 236 Va.
 316, 322, 373 S.E.2d 712, 715 (1988).

-2 Grievance Procedure Manual § 6.3.
+3 Grievance Procedure Manual § 6.3.

-3 See id.
+4 See id.